Thank you for coming!

 I could list some of the main roles and accolades – and there were a few – but one of the lessons I have learnt is that it does not matter what you did, it is what you do now and how you treat the person in front of you that will decide whether you are any good.
 So, on that basis, here is my short bio.
 I am a public health doctor who came to the UK in 1980 after initial training in Delhi and over the years worked my way up the system and held senior medical management positions in the NHS.
-I am retired and live in North Wales and am interested in sharing my own learning - selfishly as I believe it will help me to grow as a person - in case this can help others.
+I am now retired from full time work but do hold a number of Board level positions with various public and charitable organisations.
+I live in North Wales and am interested in sharing my own learning - selfishly as I believe it will help me to grow as a person - in case this can help others.

 By three methods we may learn wisdom

 First, by reflection, which is noblest